-order to make your table editing less complicated, we recommend you turn off the View | Tags command.
+order to off the View | Tags command.
 This goes against the general rule of visible while editing, but it will make table editing easier.
-As soon keeping as you complete your table editing make sure to turn the View | Tags command back on.
+As soon as you complete your table editing, make sure to turn the View | Tags command back on.
 Also, wait until all the text has been entered in the table before you begin adding your tags for References, Submittals, etc.